StatCan/jupyter-apis/README.md

 ### Testing backend Rest API

-To test the backend, first install the "Thunder Client" extension, and it should then appear in your vs code sidebar.
+To test the backend, install the "Thunder Client" extension.
+After being installed, it should appear in the vs code sidebar (it might require a restart first).
-First, make sure that the backend is running.
+First thing is to make sure that the backend is running.
 Then, open Thunder Client from the vs code sidebar.
-From there, you should be able to see multiple requests that can be made against the backend under the "Collections" tab, in the "Golang kubeflow" dropdown.
-Just select a request and hit "Send".
+You should be able to see multiple requests that can be made against the backend under the "Collections" tab, in the "Golang kubeflow" dropdown.
+From there, just select a request and hit "Send".
 Some requests require certain parameters to have values.
 Those can be filled up under the "Env" tab.

 ### Running intergration tests